arnaudj/mooc-aws-certified-solutions-architect-associate-2019-notes/Course/EC2/README.md

     * Capacity – If there are not enough unused EC2 instances to meet the demand for Spot Instances, Amazon EC2 interrupts Spot Instances.
 The order in which the instances are interrupted is determined by Amazon EC2.
     * Constraints – If your request includes a constraint such as a launch group or an Availability Zone group, these Spot Instances are terminated as a group when the constraint can no longer be met.

-* [Dedicated Hosts](https://aws.amazon.com/ec2/dedicated-hosts/): Is a physical server with EC2 instance capacity fully dedicated to your use.
+* [Dedicated Hosts](https://aws.amazon.com/ec2/dedicated-hosts/): dedicated hosts (single tenant), e.g for regulatory/licensing needs.
+Available as on demand and reservation.

 ### [What's EBS](https://aws.amazon.com/ebs/)